United States Marine Corps Forces, Pacific

-Marine Forces Pacific (MARFORPAC) is the United States Marine Corps service component command of United States Indo-Pacific Command.
+The U.S. Marine Corps Forces, Pacific (MARFORPAC) is the Marine Corps service component command of U.S. Indo-Pacific Command.
 It is the largest field command in the Marine Corps and is headquartered at Camp H. M. Smith in Hawaii.
+The MARFORPAC area of responsibility covers more than half of the Earth's surface.

 It is composed of the I Marine Expeditionary Force (I MEF) and the III Marine Expeditionary Force (III MEF).
 Each MEF comprises a command element (CE), a ground combat element (GCE) (1st and 3rd Marine Divisions), an aviation combat element (ACE) (1st and 3rd Marine Aircraft Wings), and a logistics combat element (LCE) (1st and 3rd Marine Logistics Groups).